sm360/backend-tech-assignment/README.md

 ## Terminology

- - **Listing** - a vehicle ad, usually consists of information about a vehicle and some other information, like who is selling a car, price, posting date, etc. Listing can be in one of two possible states:
+ - **Listing** - a vehicle advertisement.
+Listing can be in one of two possible states:
-   - published - available online or
+   - published - available online
-   - draft - not available online.
+   - draft - not available online
- - **Car Dealer** - a business that sells new or used cars.
+ - **Car Dealer** - an owner of the advertisement
- - **Tier Limit** - a number of published listings a dealer can have online.
+ - **Tier Limit** - a number of published listings a dealer can have online

 ## Requirements